Tarrgon/uncompressedE621Mirror/README.md

 When uploading images to (currently) furaffinity, or twitter (x), if enabled, the extension will grab the images you are sending and send a copy of them, uncompressed, directly to a webserver that stores them temporarily to be uploaded to e621 after they are tagged.

 ### Who tags them?
 Anyone can tag the images by going to https://yiff.today/visualtagger and using the search query `uncompressedupload`.
-Though usually this will be handled by myself, `trikzz__` (`DefinitelyNotAFurry4` on e6).
+Though usually this will be handled by myself, `tarrgon.` (`Tarrgon` on e6).